rackerlabs/docs-developer-blog/_posts/2019-03-27-using-s3-events-to-automate-business-processes.md

 This Rube Goldberg machine of AWS services seems complex, but it’s surprisingly simple and fast.
 In our testing, files even up to a couple of mb in size were on all servers in close to a second.

-I’m now working with a customer in the automotive industry who is moving a legacy application to AWS.
+I’m now working with a customer in the manufacturing industry who is moving a legacy application to AWS.
 Their application makes use of a smart-ftp solution that allows business processes to be initiated by upload events to FTP.
 For various reasons this smart-ftp solution won’t be moving to AWS along with the rest of their application.
 Fortunately, the S3 rube Goldberg machine mentioned earlier is a great fit as they can swap out FTP in favour of S3.
 The process this time around will be slightly different.
 Instead of distributing the files out to a group of servers, the final SSM document will be a bash script which begins execution of an internal business process.
 The catch is, it won’t be triggered by every upload to S3.
 The internal business process can only begin once a file of a particular name is uploaded which signals a complete batch of files is uploaded and ready for processing.
 S3 events supports prefixes and suffixes, allowing the notification to only trigger once this file is uploaded.

 What previously would have been a single machine running 24/7 (and prone to failure) is now a serverless, reliable mechanism that will run at a fraction of the cost.